vedbulsara04/Web-Kavach/README.md

-# Web-Kavach
+# Web-Kavach 🛡️

 Welcome to **Web-Kavach**!
-This repository is dedicated to the development and maintenance of a cutting-edge web security tool designed to enhance the protection of web applications against various cyber threats.
+This repository is dedicated to the development and maintenance of a cutting-edge web security tool designed to enhance the protection of people against various cyber threats.

 ## This project is maintained by: